vvchik/vagrant-serverspec/README.md

 ## Versioning

-Test Kitchen aims to adhere to [Semantic Versioning 2.0.0][semver].
+vagrant-serverspec aims to adhere to [Semantic Versioning 2.0.0][semver].

 ## Development